 Lesson 3 - Probabilities, Conditional Probability and Independence, Types of Variables and Probability Distributions

-In order to understand probability distribution of random variables to lay the foundation for statistical inference, we will first talk about the basics of probability.
+In order to understand the probability and sampling distributions of random variables that are the foundation for statistical inference, we will first talk about the basics of probability.
 Conditional probability and the concept of independence will be introduced.
-Probability distributions will then be discussed.

 Lesson 3 Objectives